 We will use three approaches to confession, which were outlined by Saint Theophan the Recluse1.
 The saint advises, while preparing for confession, to pay attention to the following: 1.
 Business; 2.
 Cardiac arrangements; 3.
 The general spirit of life.
 Saint Theophanes begins with the most private (my particular actions), goes on to the middle (my heart arrangements) and ends up common (the spirit of my whole life).
 Let's take a closer look at all this.

 Under deeds, Saint Theophan understands not only physical actions, but also words, and thoughts too.
 We pray daily to God: forgive me, if I have sinned by word, deed or thought.
 About this and speech.
 Our life consists of continuous deeds, good and bad, - there is no number.
-Even to analyze one's business for one day for a person is an impossible task.
+Even analyzing one's affairs for one day for a person is an impossible task.
 There is a great continuous flow of all sorts of things.
-Preparing for confession, you need to put this "guard" at this stream, as the saint writes.
-Or in the computer language - to put a "filter", he will select sinful deeds from the general mass of cases.
+Preparing for confession, you need to put this "guard", as the saint writes.
+Or in a computer language - to put a "filter", he will select sinful deeds from the bulk of cases.
 How to do it?
 We must listen to the voice of conscience.
-Those deeds that conscience denounces, and there are sins.
+Those deeds that rebuke the conscience, and there are sins.
 They definitely need to be confessed and try to avoid for the future.

 St. Theophanes advises another caretaker to help conscience - the Word of God

 However, conscience can leave something sinful without attention.
 We are especially aware of this when we convict someone's sin in the eyes, and the guilty person sincerely does not consider himself guilty.
-Conscience does not tell him that he is wrong, exposing him as some overstated demands, quibbles and whims.
+His conscience does not tell him that he is wrong, exposing him as some kind of exaggerated demands, quibbles and whims.
 This is why St. Theophanes advises another guard - the Word of God - to help conscience.
 These are the commandments of God.
 The saint advises to look into the Bible and the catechism: "there every commandment is dismantled and shown what kind of good deeds are imposed on us and what sins are forbidden."

-This approach does not allow us to get confused in details, considering thousands of different cases.
-And this is good.
+Such an approach does not allow us to get confused in details, considering thousands of different cases.
+And that he is good.
 However, it does not give man full knowledge of himself.
 That's why the first approach is followed by the second.
 The second approach has more impact than the first.
-"We must go deeper inside ourselves and consider what the heart is like, and that's more to pay attention to than to the deeds."
+"You have to go deeper into yourself and consider what the heart is like, and that's more to pay attention to than to the deeds."
 Why more?
 Very simply, individual cases are short-lived, and the heart's location determines the person's permanent (long-term) moods, his character.
 In a word, it is precisely what sets the direction for a multitude of human actions.